General Map of Moldavia: Impact of the publication

 The publication of the two maps of the Danubian Principalities received widespread support by the Greek press of Vienna.
-On 16 March 1797 an advertisement was published in the newspaper which was published by the brothers Markides Poulioi in Vienna and it was addressed to the subscribers who would like to acquire the maps.
+On 16 March 1797 an advertisement was published in the newspaper Efimeris, which was published by the Markides Pouliou brothers in Vienna, and it was addressed to the subscribers who would like to acquire the maps.
 In the same newspaper on 16 June 1797 the advertisement for the publication of the General Map of Moldova was filed.
 Extensive reference for the issue of the map and its description was made by scholars of the time of Rigas such as F.K.
 Alter and Johann Christian von Engel belonging to philhellenes’ circles of Vienna and were closely connected with the Greeks of the Diaspora.

 The Map of Moldova and the New Map of Wallachia were not released in the Danubian Principalities since shortly after their release, Rigas was arrested and all copies were confiscated, making them unique and very hard to find today.
 Compared with the Map of Greece, they do not show the same scientific and national value.
 However they have enlightening and pedagogical significance for the Greeks of their time, they are product of a great personality and they are a valuable source for anyone wishes to study about the Ottoman Rule.